nformant1/bitcoin-multi-node-regtest/README.md

-# Multinode / Multiwallet Bitcoin regtest network
+# Multinode / Multiwallet Dogecoin regtest network

-This repository allows you run a full bitcoin network in an isolated environment.
-It uses bitcoin's regtest capability to setup an isolated bitcoin network, and then uses docker to setup a network with 3 nodes.
+This repository allows you run a full dogecoin network in an isolated environment.
+It uses dogecoin's regtest capability to setup an isolated dogecoin network, and then uses docker to setup a network with 3 nodes.

 This is useful because normally in regtest mode you would generate all coins in the same wallet as where you'd send the coins.
-With this setup, you can use one node to generate the coins and then send it to one of the other nodes, which can then again send it to another node to simulate more real-life bitcoin usage.
+With this setup, you can use one node to generate the coins and then send it to one of the other nodes, which can then again send it to another node to simulate more real-life dogecoin usage.

 ## Usage